-The serial number of this product may be found on the back side of the oven or on the left side of the control panel.
+The serial number of this product may be found on the left side of the control panel.
 You should note the model number and the serial number of this oven in the space provided and retain this book as a permanent record of your purchase for future reference.

+Model No

+Serial No

-Model No. Serial No. Date of Purchase
+Date of Purchase

-Panasonic Consumer Electronics Panasonic Sales Company, Division Company, Division of Panasonic Corporation of North America One Panasonic Way Secaucus, New Jersey 07094 of Panasonic Puerto Rico, Inc. ("PSC")
+Panasonic Consumer Electronics Panasonic Sales Company, Division Company, Division of Panasonic Corporation of North America of Panasonic Puerto Rico, Inc. ("PSC")